 Lake Mburo National Park, Uganda’s smallest savannah park is about a 4 hours drive from Kampala and is home to the rarest antelope species.
 Visitors can experience an exciting boat cruise on Lake Mburo to spot the different aquatic wildlife including lots of beautiful birds.
 This park is probably the only park in Uganda that gives you an opportunity of a walking safari, cycling safari or even horseback safari.
 So take a chance to explore this 370 square

 Kidepo Valley Park

 Entebbe is a colonial town located on the shores of Lake Victoria.
-Its botanical gardens were established in 1898 and are home to over 300 varieties of exotic plant species as well as an abundance of endangered wildlife and birdlife.
-Close by is the Uganda wildlife education centre, a home to human bred and rehabilitated animals that have been rescued from poachers.
-In Entebbe, you find Ngamba Island Chimpanzee sanctuary which is a refuge for over 40 chimpanzees.
-You get to experience the chimpanzees at a close range but make sure you have all the necessary vaccinations.
-Entebbe’s proximity to lake Victoria (the largest lake in Africa) allows you to enjoy beautiful sunset boat rides and sport fishing.
+Its botanical gardens were established in 1898 and are home to over 300 varieties of exotic plant species as well as an abundance of endangered bird species.
+Close by is the Uganda Wildlife Education Centre, where you can visit the protected wildlife away from their natural habitats.
+Still, in Entebbe, you find Ngamba Island, which is a refuge for over 40 chimpanzees.
+You get to learn about these habituated primates and observe them at a very close range while their caregivers feed them or groom them.
+Entebbe is in close proximity to Africa’s largest lake, Lake Victoria where you can get the most amazing

 Jinja town, Uganda’s adventure capital is most definitely a must visit for those that love robust activities ranging from quad biking, forest walks to adrenaline rush activities like Bungee jumping, white-water rafting and so much more.
 While in Jinja, you will get to visit the source of the Nile.
 The fun does not stop in this small town, so if you are a hard adventure lover, Jinja is the perfect destination for you!